Terms of Reference

 Up to $50,000 is available annually for this competition.
 One or more awards may be made each year.
 The dollar value of each award will be established by the selection committee based on the budget justification submitted with each successful proposal.

-AWARD DEADLINE: Please note that the deadline has been extended to May 15, 2020
+AWARD DEADLINE: Please note that the deadline is May 1

-Please note - If the deadline happens to fall on a weekend or holiday, applications will be accepted on the first working day following the April 15th deadline (disregard for the May 15, 2020 deadline)
+Please note - If the deadline happens to fall on a weekend or holiday, applications will be accepted on the first working day following the May 1st deadline.

 •Full-time faculty members in tenured or tenure-track positions (or in the case of the Marine Institute, a permanent or contractual appointment) across all disciplines